ray-project/ray/doc/source/cluster/kubernetes/examples/mobilenet-rayservice.md

 > **Note:** The Python files for the Ray Serve application and its client are in the repository [ray-project/serve_config_examples](https://github.com/ray-project/serve_config_examples).

-## Step 1: Create a Kubernetes cluster with Kind.
+## Step 1: Create a Kubernetes cluster with Kind

 ```sh
 kind create cluster --image=kindest/node:v1.23.0